 Coverdell Education Savings Accounts (ESA)

-- Accounts can be started by those with annual modified adjusted gross income of less than $110,000 ($220,000 in the case of a joint return)
+Accounts can be started by those with annual modified adjusted gross income of less than $110,000 ($220,000 for a joint return)

 Custodial Accounts (UGMA/UTMA)

 Accounts that allow transfer of gifts to minors under the Uniform Gifts to Minors Act or Uniform Transfers to Minors Act

 Investments are held in the minor’s name, but managed by the custodian (i.e. parent), until the child reaches age 18 or 21, depending on the state.

 Income is reported on the child's tax return and taxed at the child’s rate